Contributing documentation to Cutter¶

 If you reached this place you were probably looking to help and improve Cutter’s documentation - Fantastic, welcome aboard!

 As many other young projects, Cutter has a problem - it lacks comprehensive documentation and written content.
 Thankfully, contributing to Cutter’s documentation doesn’t require you to have a deep knowledge about the internals of the project.
 Writing, reviewing, and editing the documentation are great ways to learn about Cutter.

 Don’t like the way something reads?
 Discover some information that wasn’t documented?
 Your pull request will be gleefully embraced.

 The documentation of Cutter is written using Sphinx and reStructuredText.
 The syntax is quite straight forward and very similar to Markdown.
 In the future, we hope to move completely to Markdown as it is more popular.

 The following sections suggest ways you can contribute to Cutter’s documentation.
 The list isn’t complete as the possibilities are limitless.

 The source for this documentation is available in the docs directory on Cutter’s repository.
+This source can be generated according to the steps described in the building docs page.
 When the docs are updated, they are generated and pushed directly to the website at <https://cutter.re/docs>.
 The source for the website and blog are available on the cutter.re’s repository and are served from the

 Document what you wished to see.
 If you are a user of Cutter, try to think what things you would want to see documented when you started using the project.
 Sometimes, the best contributions are coming from your own needs.